About our Residency

 At our Annual Symposium each fall, Residents participate in a cadaver dissection and anatomy review session, then attend a full day conference hearing experts relate the latest on topics of interest to sports medicine and rehabilitation professionals.
 The Winter Meeting gives the Residents a weekend resort experience complete with orthopedic continuing medical education, skiing and socializing with orthopedic surgeons.
 The Spring Hot Topics Meeting provides the Residents with the opportunity to network with primary care providers in the community while gaining knowledge and exposure of current issues in the field of sports medicine.

 Click Here to see a description of a Resident's typical day.

 It is the mission of this program to cultivate exemplary healthcare professionals by:

 - Refining and diversifying clinical ability to detect and manage injuries, illnesses and conditions

 - Improving understanding and competency in areas that epitomize exemplary health care practice

 - Fostering confident professional networking through daily interaction with physicians and allied health care providers

 - Imparting knowledge of, and respect for, scientific research and evidence-based medicine

 - Cultivating autonomous critical thinking habits

-The Residency includes a monthly stipend and housing in Manchester, New Hampshire home to the ECHL Manchester Monarchs - the LA Kings affiliate, and the minor league (AAA) Toronto Blue Jays affiliate NH Fisher Cats along with a multitude of restaurants and other activities.
+The Residency includes a monthly stipend and housing in Manchester, New Hampshire home to the ECHL Manchester Monarchs - the LA Kings affiliate, and the minor league (AA) Toronto Blue Jays affiliate NH Fisher Cats along with a multitude of restaurants and other activities.
 Manchester is close to everything -- 1 hour from Boston, Portsmouth and the New Hampshire/Maine seacoast, the beautiful lakes region and White Mountain National Forest.